 Image: Joshua Daniel Franklin

-Dover's economy is largely based on the state government, even though many state offices are in Wilmington, Delaware's largest city.
+Dover's economy relies chiefly on the state government, even though many state offices are in Wilmington, Delaware's largest city.
 Major employers are the Kent County government and the Dover Air Force Base.
-Kraft Foods and Procter & Gamble have manufacturing facilities in Dover.
+Kraft Foods and Procter & Gamble have manufacturing facilities in the town.

 Dover points of interest: